MatteoGuadrini/Butterfly-Backup/docs/source/index.rst

 * **list**: query the catalog.
 * **export**: export a single backup to other path.

-It also has three flags that can be very useful, especially in case of error.
+It also has some flags that can be very useful, especially in case of error.

         -h, --help            show help message and exit --verbose, -v         Enable verbosity